 Our first meal was at the very nice Zoom Cafe in St Petersburg.
 Lovely atmosphere, although we did feel like the poor relations in this place.
-I’m sure that you’re supposed to have more than just the main course, Nige’s fish and potato pie was good, and my “sauted potatoes”, while good, was also about 10 mouthfuls short of actually being a main course, but the layout and the restaurant is great, and there’s a heap of English there as well.
+I’m sure that you’re supposed to have more than just the main course, Nigel’s fish and potato pie was good, and my “sauteed potatoes”, while good, were also about 10 mouthfuls short of actually being a main course, but the layout and the restaurant are great, and there’s a heap of English there as well.

-We ate in a lot (I’ll remind you of the budget of $50 a day per person…) – porridge for breakfast, as it was very cold when we first got there and a box lasted us the 6 days of the time in SPB.
-Deciphering the Russian porridge instructions on day two was interesting, although the group of young Russians managed to help us out in significantly more English than we had Russian.
+We ate in a lot – porridge for breakfast, as it was very cold when we first got there and a box lasted us the 6 days of the time in SPB.
+Deciphering the Russian porridge instructions on day two was interesting, although the group of young Russians managed to help us out in significantly more English than our Russian language skills.

-Breakfast in the main has been banana’s and bread, or yoghurt, apart from the fabulous breakfast at the Tsarevna Guest House in Rostov – tea or coffee, then a bowl of Russian buckwheat porridge (really quite tasty), two blini with a kind of creamy condensed milk and then two slices of bread, with ham and cheese as well.
+Breakfast in the main has been bananas and bread, or yogurt, apart from the fabulous breakfast at the Tsarevna Guest House in Rostov – tea or coffee, then a bowl of Russian buckwheat porridge (really quite tasty), two blini with a kind of creamy condensed milk and then two slices of bread, with ham and cheese as well.

-In Suzdal we had fabulous Borscht followed by more blini at a local restaurant where the English ran to understanding that we wanted two more beers.
+In Suzdal, we had fabulous Borscht followed by more blini at a local restaurant where the English ran to the understanding that we wanted two more beers.
 We fell off the Russian wagon in Yaroslavl and had lasagne and pizza, but hotdogs were also on the menu a few times.
-Pasta, that good old staple of most travellers lives was beaten to death very quickly, when we bought ketchup instead of just plain tomato sauce.
+Pasta, that good old staple of most travelers’ lives was beaten to death very quickly when we bought ketchup instead of just plain tomato sauce.
 I have to say, it’s interesting, but not one we will be trying again.

 At the superb Nigaru restaurant in Ekaterinburg, we had amazing pelmeni and soup along with fresh bread – so good that I’m considering adding Uzbekistan to the list of places to visit on the basis of this bread alone.
-We’ve had flat bread, dark bread, azerbaijaian bread, sliced bread, dry bread and croutons masquerading as crisps.
+We’ve had flatbread, dark bread, Azerbaijan bread, sliced bread, dry bread, and croutons masquerading as crisps.

 We didn’t buy the Kbaca in the streets, but we did buy beer on tap from the local store and the wooden shack too.
 At $2.70 a litre it was an interesting foray into local life.

-We snacked on smoked stringy cheese – known as a beer snack.
+We snacked on smoked stringy cheese – known as a beer snack in Russia.

 Caviar and Frozen Sig